fedesemeraro/SlicerTomoSAM/README.md

 - The 3D view does not refresh automatically to reduce latency: update it using the `Render 3D` button

 Note that you can further modify the masks created in TomoSAM using the widgets in the `Segment Editor`, e.g. Paint or Erase.
-In addition, notice that several **keyboard shortcuts** have been added to streamline the segmentation process (refer to the `Info help` button within TomoSAM for the list of shortcuts).

 ## Citation